Why Your Narcissistic Mother Lies To You and Why It’s a Red Flag?

 Her lying is an act of desperation.

-This is what makes it a red flag.
+Mom’s ease in lying is what makes it a red flag.

-If Mom is fighting to the psychological death to preserve what she experiences as a self she will take you down with her.
+If Mom is fighting to the psychological death to preserve what she experiences as a self, she will take you down with her.

-The Narcissistic mother is operating from a place of defense… all of the time.
+This is because, the narcissistic mother is operating from a place of defense… all of the time.

 The lie is more a PR stunt, a marketing ploy rather than a cohesive integrated set of values.
 Mom’s narcissistic personality is more of a storefront designed to hide that there isn’t any there, there.